Home modifications process

 Once we've decided on what home automation we can pay for, the building modifications occupational therapist or specialist home automation occupational therapist will work with you, a home automation supplier and the home modifications team to make sure that home automation is coordinated with your home modifications.

-If you’ve already had your home modified, or your needs have changed, talk to your icare contact and they can arrange for a review of your home automation needs.
+If you’ve already had your home modified, or your needs have changed, talk to your Case Manager or icare contact and they can arrange for a review of your home automation needs with a specialist occupational therapist.

 Eligibility for vehicle modifications